 Although we say that Segments are updated instantly, it takes some time to process this information.
 The delay we are talking about is not longer than a minute.

-This type of Segments is also updated in real-time, but according to the date settings.
+According to the date settings, this type of Segment is also updated in real-time.
 Let's say that your Segment should filter out the contacts that placed an order in the last 30 days.

 In this case, the Segment is updated every day at 12 am in your time zone.
 The time zone can be changed in the Store Settings -> Contact information -> Time zone.